cse-sim/cse/doc/src/records/foundation.md

 ![Two-dimensional context](media/fd_context.png)

-Any wall SURFACEs in contact with the ground must refer to a Floor SURFACE object (see **sfFndFloor**) to indicate which floor shares the same ground domain as a boundary condition (and establish the two-dimensional context for the basis of the ground calculations).
+Any wall SURFACEs in contact with the ground must refer to a Floor SURFACE object (see **sfFndFloor**) to indicate which floor shares the same ground domain.
+This is used to establish the two-dimensional context for the basis of the ground calculations.

 FOUNDATION objects are used to instantiate instances of heat transfer within Kiva.